kchu100/Cpp/README.md

   Sensistive information are hidden from the user and are only accessible through getter and setter functions.

  **Abstraction:**
- Hiding internal implementation and displaying only the required details.
+ Hiding background details/implementations and displaying only the essential details.
+ Data members and member functions are grouped using access specifiers.

+**Inheritance:**
+When classes are allowed to access the properties of another class

+**Polymorphism:**